-Polly Chu - Partnert: +852 3711 1633e: polly.chu@withersworldwide.com
+Polly Chu | Partner, Hong Kong +852 3711 1633 polly.chu@withersworldwide.com View profile

 Polly Chu has extensive experience in all aspects of real estate-related transactions including conveyancing, project conveyancing, development and redevelopment, financing and re-financing, mergers and acquisitions, property joint ventures, disposals and tenancy matters in respect of commercial, residential and industrial properties.
-She has advised a number of international renowned corporations in their retail leases for flagship stores, branches, shops-in-shops and outlets in Hong Kong, Macau, and China.
+She has advised a number of international renowned corporations in their retail leases for flagship stores, branches, shops-inshops and outlets and strategic restructuring in the Asia-Pacific region including the PRC, Hong Kong, Macau, Taiwan and Singapore.

-Polly's experience also covers commercial and corporate transactions, including company secretarial, acquisitions and disposals of companies, corporate restructuring, joint venture, mergers & acquisitions, private equity investments and other general corporate governance, employment, and daily operational issues.
+When it comes to other corporate matters, she also covers commercial and corporate transactions, including company secretarial, acquisitions and disposals of companies, corporate restructuring, joint venture, mergers & acquisitions, private equity investments and other general corporate governance, employment, and daily operational issues.